jaygohil15/DropGalaxy.com-Bypass-Dynamic-click/README.md

-# DropGalaxy Bypasser with Dynamic Clicking
+# dropgalaxy.com Bypasser with Dynamic Clicking

 To use this you need [Tampermonkey](https://www.tampermonkey.net/) extension to run scripts in browser.